msabramo/kallithea/docs/api/api.rst

 get_ip
 ------

-Shows IP address as seen from Kallithea server, together with all defined IP addresses for given user.
+Return IP address as seen from Kallithea server, together with all defined IP addresses for given user.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::